bradacker/mudruntips/pages/home.md

 ---
 # Welcome

-Visit the blog for mud run tips, training and gear recommendations.
+Visit the blog for obstacle course racing tips, mud run training and gear recommendations.